grafana/grafana/docs/sources/panels/visualizations/stat-panel.md

   - **Center -** Stat value is centered.
 - **Text mode** (Only available in Grafana 7.1+.)
   - **Auto -** If the data contains multiple series or fields, show both name and value..
-  - **Value -** Show only value never name.
-Name will be shown in hover tooltip instead.
+  - **Value -** Show only value, never name.
+Name is displayed in the hover tooltip instead.
   - **Value and name -** Always show value and name.
   - **Name -** Show name in place of value.
 Will show value in a hover tooltip.
   - **None -** Show nothing (empty).
 Will show both name and value in hover tooltip.